wikcioo/real-time-visualization-and-telemetry-control-software/README.md

 - [ ] updates vectors when processing input

 Shader:
+- [x] support vertex and fragment shaders
-- [ ] creates shader program from shader text files
+- [x] creates shader program from shader text files
-- [ ] binds/unbinds the program
+- [x] binds/unbinds the program
-- [ ] hot-reloads the program with new shader source code
+- [x] hot-reloads the program with new shader source code
+- [x] sets uniforms
-- [ ] sets uniforms
+- [ ] optimize uniforms by using cache

 Mesh:
 - [ ] stores the buffer manager